Doug Henning: The World of Magic specials

 Henning's first World of Magic special aired on NBC on December 26, 1975.
 Henning successfully performed the water torture illusion, although he did not break Houdini's time record.
 Produced by famed talk show host David Susskind and sponsored by Mobil, the show ran live in the eastern United States without commercials.
 The event was the first of seven annual broadcasts, which eventually brought Henning seven Emmy Award nominations, including two back-to-back in 1976 and 1977 for World of Magic.

 In December 1976, Doug Henning's World of Magic II aired, again live and with only two commercial breaks, on NBC.
 The theme for this show was "Fire, Water and Air" and it was hosted by actor Michael Landon, with guest star Joey Heatherton.
 The show included Henning vanishing an elephant.
 A segment of the show featured special guest magician Ricky Jay.

 On December 15, 1977, Doug Henning's World of Magic III aired live with guests Glen Campbell and Sandy Duncan; the hyped illusion was "Walking Through a Brick Wall".

 On December 14, 1978, Doug Henning's World of Magic IV aired with the theme "A Magical Journey Through Time"; however, due to numerous problems that occurred during the telecast, this was the last special broadcast live.

 On February 15, 1979, there was a broadcast of the fifth World of Magic special, which was taped at the Las Vegas Hilton.

 Doug Henning's World of Magic VI, taped at Osmond Studios in Orem, Utah, was broadcast February 22, 1980, on NBC.
 Bill Cosby made his second appearance as special guest.
 Marie Osmond also appeared on the program.
 Several revamped versions of illusions from earlier specials appeared.
 The finale was an escape and reappearance featuring a huge Rube Goldberg machine.

-Henning's last TV special was World of Magic VII in 1982, which featured guest Bruce Jenner and several revamped versions of illusions from earlier specials.
+Henning's last TV special was World of Magic VII in 1982, which featured guest Caitlyn Jenner and several revamped versions of illusions from earlier specials.
 The theme was Henning's magical house, with rooms featuring magic from the past, present and future.
 In the show's finale, Henning created the illusion of turning a black horse and a white horse into a zebra.

 At the end of each World of Magic performance, Henning addressed the audience with the same monologue: "Anything the mind can conceive is possible.
 Nothing is impossible.
 All you have to do is look within, and you can realize your fondest dreams.
 I would like to wish each one of you all of life's wonders and a joyful age of enlightenment."